vtsr60/backend-php-test/README.md

 1. Add MessageService to interact with Flashbag
 2. Add Exception/Error handling to application(404)
 3. Add confirmation messages to the when add/delete a todo

+#### Extra task: Added validation to user login form
+1. Add validation for the login form

+#### TASK 3: As a user I can view a todo in a JSON format.
+1. Add ResponseService to handle the response depending on the format
+2. Add Unit test to the ResponseService